Refugee, immigrant and migrant communities face multiple

 CME for this series has been applied for and is pending approval.
 ECHO participants typically earn one credit per live-session attended.

-This nursing continuing professional development activity was approved by Colorado Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
+This Nursing Continuing Professional Development (NCPD) activity was approved by Colorado Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
 Participants should only claim the credit commensurate with the extent of their participation in the series.
 Participants are expected to earn 1.0 contact hours/credits for each session completed.

-In order to receive credit for this ECHO, post-session surveys must be completed by the indicated deadline.
+In order to receive credit for this ECHO, series surveys must be completed by the indicated deadline.

 In partnership with: